 - Increased abstinence and delayed onset of sexual activity among pre-adolescent and adolescent males and females

 - Reduced rates of youth engaging in health-related risk behaviors including, but not limited to, risky sexual behaviors

 - Decreased incidence of teen pregnancies and births, STIs, and HIV infection

 The primary target program population is:

-- at-risk youth, ages 10 to 19
+- vulnerable youth, ages 10 to 19

-Science-based teen pregnancy prevention programs are funded in select high-risk communities in Massachusetts to provide evidence-based teen pregnancy prevention services to at-risk youth.
+Evidence-based teen pregnancy prevention programs are funded in select high-risk communities in Massachusetts to provide evidence-based teen pregnancy prevention services to at-risk youth.
 Programs are located in the communities of Brockton, Chelsea, Chicopee, Everett, Fall River, Fitchburg, Holyoke, Lawrence, Lowell, Lynn, New Bedford, Springfield and Worcester.
-Community-based agencies and community health centers are replicating science-based programs to prevent primary teen pregnancy, sexually transmitted infections (STIs) including HIV/AIDS, and early sexual activity among youth ages 10-19.
-Programs being replicated include "Making Proud Choices" an after-school culturally competent program model, "Teen Outreach Program (TOP)" a comprehensive service-learning program, "California Siblings Program" an intensive case-management program targeting siblings of parenting teens, "Focus on Kids" a community-based risk reduction program and an adaptation to the CAS-Carrera adolescent pregnancy prevention model.
-These programs are culturally competent, science-based, medically accurate, and are designed to prevent teen pregnancy through comprehensive programming delivered through a public health approach.
+Community-based agencies and community health centers are replicating evidence-based programs to prevent primary teen pregnancy, sexually transmitted infections (STIs) including HIV/AIDS, and early sexual activity among youth ages 10-19.
+Programs being replicated include Making Proud Choices, Teen Outreach Program (TOP), and Focus on Youth.
+These programs are culturally competent, evidence-based, medically accurate, and are designed to prevent teen pregnancy through comprehensive programming delivered through a public health approach.